ess-uofc/ess-site/content/english/news/2024-2025-engineering-dinner.md

 ---

 # From Torque to Twilight
+**Tickets are Sold Out**
+Looking forward to seeing you all at the banquet!

 **📅 April 4th, 6:30 PM | 📍 MacEwan Hall**
 Join us after class to celebrate the end of the school year at our starry night–themed engineering banquet.